Meet our client: The Royal College of Physicians

 The Royal College of Physicians (RCP) supports and represents physicians and is responsible for setting and monitoring standards of medical training-providing educational programmes and evidence-based clinical guidelines and audits, to support fellows and members in improving clinical care.
 In addition, RCP takes a wide role in public health.
 Read more about RCP on their website.

 The RCP wanted to offer individual support for its senior managers involved in high profile or complex projects and change initiatives.
 To accommodate the complex, changing and confidential nature of these activities, they selected a coaching approach that provided a role-oriented, bespoke developmental solution that could respond to specific challenges as they arose.

 “We chose one-to-one coaching at our preferred learning style so we could target the real issues actually experienced by our senior managers.” – Kevin Crabtree, Learning and Development Manager, Royal College of Physicians

 RCP decided that, to obtain optimum results, they would offer coaching on an optional basis.
-As senior managers put themselves forward they were matched to a Coach.
-Due to the confidential and personal nature of the process, it was important that each individual was matched to a Coach they could work well with and who could provide an ideal balance of challenge and support.
-To facilitate this, an initial consultation meeting was held to identify the best match.
+As senior managers put themselves forward, they were matched to a coach.
+Due to the confidential and personal nature of the process, it was important that each individual was matched to a coach they could work well with and who could provide an ideal balance of challenge and support.
+To facilitate this, an initial consultation meeting was held to identify the left match.

 Due to the success of the initial sessions for senior managers, there has been a positive uptake and the process is now being introduced at other levels within the organisation, with managers recommending coaching for individuals within their teams.